COBOL-Kid/Capstone/Planning/UserStories.md

     - Delete the vehicle.
     - Navigate to the maintenance information page.
     - Navigate to saftey recall information page.
+    - Click next to a reminder to edit it
+    - Click next to a reminder to delete it

+### Edit a Reminder:

+    If I click edit a reminder I am redirected to a new page where I see the existing reminder details and can update the date or description.
+    If I click update the reminder is updated, if I click cancel the reminder is not edited.
+I am redirected back to the detailed vhicle summary page.

+### Delete a Reminder:

+    If I click delete a reminder I am redirected to a new page where I see the existing reminder details.
+    If I click delete on this page the reminder is deleted, if I click cancel the reminder is not deleted.
+I am redirected back to the detailed vhicle summary page.

 ### Maintenance Information Page: